“Meet me by the river where the trees don’t grow.”

 Conclusion:

-Cursed Wombat is just a fun and cool build-around card, while the comparison to Card not found is obvious, and arguably Corpsejack is better, but hey, more Golgari Counters commanders are something I am absolutely interested in.
+Cursed Wombat is just a fun and cool build-around card, while the comparison to Corpsejack Menace is obvious, and arguably Corpsejack is better, but hey, more Golgari Counters commanders are something I am absolutely interested in.
 I like this deck a lot and think its a lot of fun to play.
 I hope you all enjoyed this one as much as I did.
 Thanks for reading to the end and for all of your support!!